sherwin williams cashmere

 After painting my main walls with Cashmere Pure White, I spent weeks testing different accent colors.

-My favorite combination turned out to be Naval Blue on my dining room accent wall – it creates this amazing contrast without feeling jarring.
+My favorite combination turned out to be Naval Blue on my dining room accent wall; it creates a good contrast without feeling jarring.

 Through trial and error, I found that the Repose Gray trim creates a subtle, clean separation between different paint colors.